Adrenal fatigue, adrenal exhaustion, adrenal burnout is this where your stress overload is taking you?

 Excessive stress is the main cause.
 Working too much, sleeping too little, the constant demands of a fast-paced, high-stress lifestyle, and even stressful life events can compromise the adrenals.
 Although it can affect anybody, those most at risk are Type A personalities who are seen as highly productive and highly successful; the sort of people who burn the midnight oil, never switch off their iPhone or Blackberry, answer emails on Sundays, and cram their day with an endless list of "to do's'.

-At Kamalaya, we see three or four people a month who are on the tipping point of total burnout and many more who are fast-tracking their way there.
-With some, they damage to their health is obvious; they are depleted and they feel it.
+It’s easy to see how this lifestyle can have a negative impact on our health over the long-term.
+For some people, damage to their health is obvious – they are depleted and feel it.
 Others, at least on the surface, can appear vital.
-In most cases, these guests are successful, dynamic individuals; high achievers who can seemingly cope with any and every challenge that life throws them.
-In some ways, they thrive on these challenges.
-Pushing limits is natural for them, and often they find it difficult to show down and stop "doing'.
-They come to Kamalaya for a "break'; a week or two of recharge time.
-However, even when they know it's time to slow down, they can find it impossible to do so.
-Instead, they try to replace constant work with intensive exercise and a busy schedule of classes and activities.
+In most cases, adrenal burnout affects successful, dynamic individuals; high achievers who can seemingly cope with any and every challenge life throws at them.
+In some ways, this type of personality will thrive on these challenges and pushing limits is natural for them.
+Often they may not realize their body is asking them to slow down and stop ‘doing’, and even when they understand it’s time to slow down, they can find it impossible to do so.
+Instead, they may even try to replace constant work with intensive exercise and a busy schedule of classes and activities.

 Adrenal burnout is a syndrome - a combination of different symptoms that can vary from person to person.
 Some of these symptoms include: